matejak/imreg_dft/doc/description.rst

 It doesn't work with those images directly, but it works with their spectrum (DFT using FFT), and its log-polar transformation [1]_.

 Basically, if you want to align two images that have different scale and are rotated and shifted against each other, ``imreg_dft`` is the tool you want to check out.
-`Get started <Quickstart>`_ in five minutes and see how it works for you!
+`Get started <http://pythonhosted.org/imreg_dft/quickstart.html#quickstart>`_ in five minutes and see how it works for you!

 :Authors:
   - `Matěj Týč <https://github.com/matejak>`_
   - `Christoph Gohlke <http://www.lfd.uci.edu/~gohlke/>`_

 :Organization:
+  - Brno University of Technology, Brno, Czech Republic
   - Laboratory for Fluorescence Dynamics, University of California, Irvine
-  - Brno University of Technology, Brno, Czech Republic

 :Copyright:
+  - 2014-2015, Matěj Týč
   - 2011-2014, Christoph Gohlke
-  - 2014-2015, Matěj Týč

 .. _requirements: